 Most services follow a similar pattern.
 They start with a few songs.
 Our music is upbeat and contemporary.
 The words will be on the big screen for you.
 If you don’t know the songs, just relax and listen.
 Feel free to sing, clap, tap your feet – whatever you are comfortable with.
 Most people will stand during any music, but equally, feel free to sit if you wish.

-Following the first few songs, the children will be invited forward to listen to a short talk.
+Following the first few songs, the children are sometimes invited forward to listen to a short talk.
 After this we usually share ‘Family News’ where the congregation is invited to share upcoming birthdays, news, etc.

-Once a month we share Family Communion during this first part of the service.
+Each Sunday we share Communion.
+It may be during this first part of the service, so that the children are included.
 We aim to explain clearly how this is done so that no one who is new will feel embarrassed.
-We leave it to the parents’ discretion as to whether they feel their children should receive bread and the wine.
+We leave it to the parents’ discretion as to whether they feel their children should receive bread and the wine (non-alcoholic fruit juice).

 Around 11am, the children and young people will go to their own groups.
 For the adults, the worship continues, prayers for the church, town and world, occasional testimonies, Bible teaching and adult communion (once a month).

-The service concludes between 11-45am and noon.
-Coffee is then served in the foyer, and a prayer team is available for anyone who would like prayer.
-We assure you that you will not be made to feel embarrassed, asked to speak, made to come forward, etc.
+The service concludes between 11.30 and 11-45am.
+Tea and coffee are then served in the foyer, and a prayer team is available for anyone who would like specific prayer.

 Sometimes you’ll find the format a little different.
 In particular, we have All Age Services once every couple of months.
 Often these are café style services, with refreshments served during the service.